What is a Writ of Mandamus?

 Filing a mandamus lawsuit is complicated and confusing.
 But if your case has been stuck for many months or years, this may be the solution.
 If this is what’s been happening for you, your best bet is to hire an experienced immigration lawyer.
 We can offer expert counsel at a fair cost.

 Our team of experienced immigration attorneys is skilled at preparing mandamus lawsuits and helping clients get the closure they need in their cases.
-If you’re in California and have questions about the process of filing a mandamus lawsuit and want to know more, call the experienced immigration lawyers at the Law Offices of Joshua Goldstein today to schedule a consultation.
+If you’re in California and have questions about the process of filing a mandamus lawsuit and want to know more, call the experienced immigration lawyers at the Goldstein Immigration Lawyers today to schedule a consultation.

 *Please note: Names and details have been changed to protect the confidentiality of the client.